Thomaswang0822/Scrapy_Ikang/README.md

 NOTICE: You need to check the particular version of your Chrome and download the corresponding driver..
 Find it in setting->About Google Chrome. <br />
 3) Unzip the file and put it into your project folder. <br />
 4) Install scrapy, selenium package and make sure they can functions in your project environment <br />

+## Special Notice
+Make sure you put the unzipped chromedriver executable in the correct place, otherwise you get error when initializing the driver. <br />
+The STARTER.py file is just for convinience.
+You don't need to type in the terminal, just run this file in your IDE. <br />